History of education in France: Revolution

 In parallel to faculties of law, medicine, sciences, humanities in the universities, grandes écoles were established as specialized higher education institutions focusing on sciences and engineering.
-The term came after the French Revolution, with the creation of the École Normale Supérieure by the National Convention and the École Polytechnique.
-Actually, their forerunners were civil servant schools aimed at graduating mine supervisors (École des mines de Paris established in 1783), bridge and road engineers (École royale des ponts et chaussées established in 1747), shipbuilding engineers (École des ingénieurs-constructeurs des vaisseaux royaux established in 1741) and five military engineering academies and graduate schools of artillery established in the 17th century in France, such as the école de l'artillerie de Douai (established in 1697) and the école du génie de Mézière (established in 1748), wherein mathematics, chemistry and sciences were already a major part of the curriculum taught by first rank scientists such as Pierre-Simon de Laplace, Charles Étienne Louis Camus, Étienne Bézout, Sylvestre François Lacroix, Siméon Denis Poisson, Gaspard Monge.
+The term came after the French Revolution, with the creation of the École normale supérieure by the National Convention and the École polytechnique.
+Actually, their forerunners were civil servant schools aimed at graduating mine supervisors (École des mines de Paris established in 1783), bridge and road engineers (École royale des ponts et chaussées established in 1747), shipbuilding engineers (École des ingénieurs-constructeurs des vaisseaux royaux established in 1741) and five military engineering academies and graduate schools of artillery established in the 17th century in France, such as the École de l'artillerie de Douai (established in 1697) and the École du génie de Mézière (established in 1748), wherein mathematics, chemistry and sciences were already a major part of the curriculum taught by first rank scientists such as Pierre-Simon Laplace, Charles Étienne Louis Camus, Étienne Bézout, Sylvestre François Lacroix, Siméon Denis Poisson, Gaspard Monge.

-Growth 1815 to 1907
+Growth 1815: to 1907

 Statistical analysis of census data indicates the steady spread of universal, compulsory, elementary education.
-The highest growth rate was 1821-37 when cities welcomed schools.
-Growth rates slowed in 1837-67 as the movement reached thinly populated rural areas.
-By 1867-1906 the emphasis was on deepening the quality of schools and teaching.
+The highest growth rate was 1821–37 when cities welcomed schools.
+Growth rates slowed in 1837–67 as the movement reached thinly populated rural areas.
+By 1867–1906 the emphasis was on deepening the quality of schools and teaching.
 National pressure was the dominant factor, but there were variations according to local initiative and resistance.
 Commercial and manufacturing interests sponsored more schools in their districts to obtain a more skilled work force capable of more complex operations such as sales, accounting, and supervising.
 Critical innovations included kindergartens, and multiroom schools, school and municipal libraries.

 An act which was proposed by Camille Sée in 1880 brought secondary schools for girls.
 There were 36 such schools in 1896.
 Secondary schooling became free of charge between 1926 and 1930. and thus became more accessible to the working class.

 Total spending on the public system of secondary schools in 1865 was 28 million francs a year.
 Three-quarters of the money was tuition paid by the parents, and only 5.9 million francs came from the national and local governments.
 However, families spent even more money for private schools, lay and Catholic, which in 1865 enrolled more pupils than the public system at the secondary level.